Best Things To Do in Sitges in 3-Day Itinerary

-Today we can see the different collections that he gathered over the years, with works made in wrought iron, ceramics, glass, or more modern such as paintings, drawings, and sculptures.
+Today we can see the collections he gathered over the years, with works made in wrought iron, ceramics, glass, or more modern such as paintings, drawings, and sculptures.

 We can find works by Picasso, Catalan, French, anonymous artists, and by himself.

 During the visit, we learned that the name Cau Ferrat gave it was because Cau was a meeting place for artists, and Ferrat because of the iron that he loved to collect.